 How did the collaboration with Ed Sheeran for “Renegades” come about?

 At first we just thought about creating a song with Ed.
 Then the offer for the movie just happened to come along.
-He2 Also seemed to know about Rurouni Kenshin, and that’s how we came to make the theme song together.
+He2 also seemed to know about Rurouni Kenshin, and that’s how we came to make the theme song together.
 After we decided to make the song together, I told Ed, “First, please let me explain in detail.”
-We explained our current motivations, our feelings towards Rurouni Kenshin, and also what kind of character the man name Kenshin is.
+We explained our current motivations, our feelings towards Rurouni Kenshin, and also what kind of character the man named Kenshin is.
 We also explained how well-suited the role of Kenshin is for Takeru Satoh, Takeru’s human nature, what kind of relationship I have with him… We created the song together after I explained all of this to Ed.